 A life you like doesn’t happen by accident.
 We build it with hundreds of small choices.
 Leadership doesn’t happen by accident either, it take ethics, values, and personal conviction.
-Some time ago, Ben Hoyer began to make his small choices with intention.
-It’s resulted in coffee shops, a co-working space, social enterprises, and a CREDO that guides his life.
+Some time ago, Ben Hoyer began to live his life by a philosophy drive by meaning, impact and community.